cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 modelling process/toolset and/or some automated QA cross checking during the development process.
 (Future Versions of DVPD will provide a property, to declare the maturity of the DVPD.
 This can be used during the model crosscheck to distinguish between established parts of the model and parts currently under construction.)

+## Extendability
+To focus the core syntax and transformation to the needs of data vault models and source data mapping but also allow the extention of the content with project or tool specific properties, a generic syntax will allow the addition of project or tool specific keywords.

 # Information content of the DVPD
 In general terms: A DVPD contains all declarations to describe the source and target data model and the loading process.